Insurgency in Jammu and Kashmir: Al-Qaeda

 It is unclear if Al Qaeda has a presence in Jammu and Kashmir.
-Donald Rumsfeld suggested that they were active and in 2002 the SAS hunted for Osama bin Laden in Jammu and Kashmir.
+In 2002, Donald Rumsfeld suggested that they were active and in the same year the SAS hunted for Osama bin Laden in Jammu and Kashmir.
 Al Qaeda claims that it has established a base in Jammu and Kashmir.
 However, there has been no evidence for any of these assertions.
 The Indian army also claims that there is no evidence of Al Qaeda presence in Jammu and Kashmir.
 Al Qaeda has established bases in Pakistani administered Kashmir and some, including Robert Gates have suggested that they have helped to plan attacks in India.

 Casualties

-According to Sumantra Bose in his book, Kashmir: Roots of Conflict, Paths to Peace, around 40,000 (Indian estimates) to 80,000 (Hurriyat estimates) civilians, militants and security personnel died from the time period of 1989 to 2002 in both Kashmir Valley and Jammu region.
-More than 4,600 security personnel, 13,500 civilians and 15,937 militants including 3,000 from outside Jammu and Kashmir (mostly Pakistanis and some Afghans) were killed in this fourteen-year period.
-Also in this period, 55,538 incidents of violence were recorded.
-Indian forces engaged in counter insurgency operations captured around 40,000 firearms, 150,000 explosive devices, and over 6 million rounds of assorted ammunition.
+According to government data, around 41,000 people—consisting of 14,000 civilians, 5,000 security personnel and 22,000 militants—have died because of the insurgency as of March 2017 in both Kashmir Valley and Jammu region.
+The overwhelming majority of these deaths happened in the 1990s and early 2000s, and there has been a steady decline in violence and sharp drop in the number of deaths 2004 onwards.
+A 2006 report by Human Rights Watch claimed that at least 20,000 civilians had died in the conflict by then.
+The territory witnessed about 69,820 militancy-related incidents till March 2017.
+Among the militants killed between 1989 and 2002, about 3,000 were from outside Jammu and Kashmir (mostly from Pakistan and some Afghans).
+Indian forces engaged in counter insurgency operations captured around 40,000 firearms, 150,000 explosive devices, and over 6 million rounds of assorted ammunition during this period.
 Jammu and Kashmir Coalition of Civil Society posits a figure of 70,000 deaths, most of them civilians.
-Since 2003, the annual fatalities have been declining.
+The pro-Pakistan Huriyat group has claimed a higher death toll of 80,000 including civilians, security forces and militants.
 The districts with the most incidents of killing were Kupwara, Baramulla, Poonch, Doda, Anantnag and Pulwama.